hasandiwan/telegram-log/README.md

 ## Telegram-Log – Send message to a Telegram Bot or use it as a logger!

-*Telegram-Log* is a simple way to interact from multiple programming languages to a Telegram Bot.
+*Telegram-Log* is a simple way to interact from Java with a Telegram Bot.

 It is released under a Apache License 2.0.